Do Ticks Survive the Winter in the Northeast?

 2. Snowy winters often improve survival

-3. High survival rates mean larger nymph populations in late spring — the peak season for Lyme transmission
+3. High survival rates may contribute to larger nymph populations in late spring—the peak season for Lyme transmission

-These dynamics explain why Lyme cases often surge following milder, snowier winters.
+These dynamics may help explain why Lyme cases often surge following milder, snowier winters.

 Protecting Yourself in Every Season